pulumi/pulumi-hugo/themes/default/content/blog/six-things-about-pulumi-service/index.md

 title: Six Things You Might Not Know About the Pulumi Service
 date: 2022-01-24
 meta_desc: |
     In this post, we'll highlight some features of the Pulumi Service you might not be aware of, making it even easier to manage your infrastructure using Pulumi.
-Let’s get started!
 summary: |
     In this post, we'll highlight some features of the Pulumi Service you might not be aware of, making it even easier to manage your infrastructure using Pulumi.
 Let’s get started!
 meta_image: meta.png